mrsonne/hubit/README.md

     results_provided['car_price'] = sum( _results_consumed['prices'] )
 ```

 In this refactored model `hubit` will, when submitting a query for the car price using the multi-processor flag, execute each `part_price` calculation in a separate asynchronous process.
 If the `part_price` lookup is fast, the overhead introduced by multi-processing may be render model 2 less attractive.
-In such cases performing all the lookups in a single componet, but still keeping the lookup separate from the price calculation, could be a good solution.
+In such cases performing all the lookups in a single component, but still keeping the lookup separate from the price calculation, could be a good solution.

 #### Model 3
 In this version of the model all lookups take place in one single process and the car price calculation  takes place in another process.
 For the lookup component, the relevant sections of the model file could look like this